 Using the Noise App for noise complaints

-Where we can, we will ask complainants to log and record noise complaints via the Noise App (see separate webpage for instructions on how to use this).
+Where we can, we will ask complainants to log and record noise complaints via the Noise App.
 It will not be possible at this time to install noise kits within a property for the safety of members of the public and our own staff.